 To develop a GHG emissions forecast, growth metrics (e.g., population, housing, and employment projections) are multiplied by BAU growth indicators, which represent a baseline metric developed from the GHG emissions inventory (Table 3).
 Appendix C includes more details on the growth metrics, demographics, and methodologies used to develop the BAU forecast.
 This process allows the City to convert growth projections into GHG emissions estimates using specific GHG emissions factors, which are assumed to be the same in the future as in the 2019 GHG emissions inventory.
-This methodology is used for all GHG emissions sectors and sources included in the 2019 GHG emissions inventory, apart from the off-road emissions sector.
-To forecast off-road emissions, the OFFROAD2021 off-road emissions database was used to project fuel use since no significant GHG emission reduction legislation is included in the model.
+This methodology is used for all GHG emissions sectors and sources included in the 2019 GHG emissions, the OFFROAD2021 off-road emissions database was used to project fuel use since no significant GHG emission reduction legislation is included in the model.
 Table 4 summarizes the BAU forecast for each forecast year.